 Margaret is a retired teacher.
 She has been involved with many theatre groups and is passionate about stories, drama and theatre.

-Christine North - Treasurer
+Christine North - Treasure

 If you're interested in becoming a trustee with Settle Stories, click here.